pratil/DSA/src/_1_unionfind/README.md

 The basic layout for all the union find algorithms is similar:

-- A function to Initialize (in Java Constructors)
+- A function to Initialize (for Java I used Constructors)
 - A function to join two objects together i.e. union function
 - A function to find if two objects are joined/connected or not i.e. find function